Key Takeaways

 Is customer support accessible and responsive?

 Cross-border banking often means dealing with time differences and service limits.
-Choose a bank that offers multilingual, round-the-clock support or a dedicated relationship manager.
+When issues arise across borders, fast and reliable support matters.
+Choose a bank that offers multilingual, round-the-clock support, local phone numbers in countries you operate in or a dedicated relationship manager.

 Premium clients at HSBC or J.P.
 Morgan may have access to 24-hour assistance.